trueos/trueos-docs/trueos-handbook/preinstall.rst

-To test the laptop's hardware, use the :guilabel:`Hardware Compatibility` icon in the :ref:`Language Selection Screen` before continuing with the installation.
+To test the laptop's hardware, use the :guilabel:`Hardware Compatibility` icon in the :ref:`Language Selection` screen before continuing with the installation.

 To install |trueos| onto an Asus Eee PC, review the